oracle/macaron/docs/source/pages/cli_usage/command_analyze.rst

     The path to the local .m2 directory.
 If this option is not used, Macaron will use the default location at $HOME/.m2

+.. option:: --verify-provenance

+    Allow the analysis to attempt to verify provenance files as part of its normal operations.

 -----------
 Environment
 -----------